ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 :::::::::: question ::::::::::
-The order of the input records has what impact on the number of comparisons required by Insertion sort (as presented in this chapter)?
+The order of the input elements has what impact on the number of comparisons required by Insertion sort (as presented in this chapter)?

 - [x] There is a big difference, the asymptotic running time can change